dreybuzz/NUBAN-Validator/README.md

   - Import or require the exported variables and class in your project.

 ## Class Usage
-  - The constructor accepts optional params of 'accountNumber` `bankCode` & `bankName`.
+  - The constructor accepts optional params of 'accountNumber', 'bankCode' & `bankName`.

 ```js
 // Object Instantiation